-Important legal rights could be lost if you are unable to prove you were in a common-law relationship in British Columbia.
+Important legal rights could be lost if you are unable to prove you were a common-law couple in British Columbia.
 The advice of a lawyer familiar with the laws in British Columbia pertaining to common-law relationships and experienced in proving the existence of such relationships is essential to protect your property and financial rights.

 Common-Law Relationships in BC – Get help by reaching out to us via the live chat function.
 You can find it in the bottom right of the screen and you can also call us at 1-844-466-6529